 Some of the signs to look for to recognize when abuse is occurring include:

 - Pressure marks or bed sores

 - Bone fractures

 - Depression or unexplained withdrawal from normal activities

 Disheveled or ripped clothing, broken eye glasses, or a fearful reaction around particular caregivers or nursing home staff members are also red flags that a senior is potentially being abused.
 It is important for everyone who interacts with older people to look for these signs, especially if the senior suffers from a condition like dementia which could make it impossible for the senior to speak up about the abuse.

 If abuse is occurring, the senior victim or his family members could potentially take legal action not just against the abuser but also against a nursing home that employs the abuser.
 A nursing home can be held accountable for actions of employees on-the-job, because those employees are acting on behalf of the nursing home.
 If a nursing home is negligent in hiring, training, or staffing practices, the facility could also be held liable when the nursing home’s failures result in the abuse occurring.

 Evans Law Firm, Inc. can provide assistance in taking legal action when there is potential abuse occurring.
-We are a full-service law firm focused on helping to protect the rights of vulnerable seniors.
+We are a full-service law firm focused on helping to protect the rights of vulnerable seniors and the elderly in nursing homes.
 We have successfully helped clients to obtain damages from nursing homes and caregivers who engaged in abusive behavior, and we can bring our extensive experience to your case to advocate on your behalf.
 Call us today at 415-441-8669 or contact us via email to speak with one of our attorneys and find out how we can assist you.